Shadrack: Patient Number Ten

-10. It’s the percentage of the world that’s left-handed and the number of hours of sleep that a baby needs, but it also has another meaning—for Shadrack.
-You see, Shadrack was our tenth patient.
-He is literally Number 10 in the whole history of CURE!
+Ten.
+It’s the percentage of the world that’s left-handed and the number of hours of sleep that a baby needs, but it also has another meaning for child named Shadrack.
+You see, Shadrack was CURE International’s tenth patient ever.
 Back in 1998, before CURE Kenya was even operating in our current building, Shadrack came and began his journey with CURE.
 He’s 24 now, but back then, he was 3.

 Shadrack came to CURE because his right leg was shorter than his left.
 “My first surgery, they were making it kinda straight,” he explained to us.
 He doesn’t remember much of his first time at CURE Kenya, but he does know a little, from his memory or pictures.
 “The first surgery I had, I used crutches,” he explained.
 “I remember the second one more.
 It was about 2000, 2001.
 There were things fitted on my knee.
 I had to come back, and they had to remove the things.”
 We’re not sure of all the details, but we would imagine that the first surgery was intended to help with his leg length discrepancy, and the second one was to remove the hardware from that first procedure.